yihong0618/tg_bing_dalle/README.md

 **Read this first if you are new to code**

-1. Make sure your ip can open https://bing.com/create not jump cn.bing (can use GitHub to login）
+1. Make sure your ip can open https://bing.com/create not jump cn.bing (can use GitHub to login)
 2. Use https://bing.com/images/create create a new png, F12 in chrome to get cookie string as bing_cookie

    **_Highly recommanded to use Edge or Chrome to get the cookie, and don't use incognito/privacy mode.
 We encountered errors when using cookie got by Firefox._**